5eanmcd/Mongo101JS/Indexes and Performance.md

 `db.students.createIndex( { "class" : 1, "student_name" : 1 } )`

 #### Create a unique index
+The below command creates a unique index for the students collection, it means that the student collection cannot have multiple documents with the same value for student_name.
 `db.students.createIndex( { "student_name" : 1 }, { unique : true } )`

 ### Retrieve indexes command